keldefrawy/keldefrawy.github.io/pubs.md

 # 2024

-69- Ben Terner, Kelong Cong, Nigel P. Smart, Karim Eldefrawy, "The Key Lattice Framework for Concurrent Group Messaging", accepted at the 21th International Conference on
+69- Ben Terner, Kelong Cong, Nigel P. Smart, Karim Eldefrawy, "The Key Lattice Framework for Concurrent Group Messaging", in proceedings of the 21th International Conference on
 Applied Cryptography and Network Security (ACNS), 2024.  [[PDF]](https://eprint.iacr.org/2022/1531)

 # 2023

-68- Karim Eldefrawy, Nicholas Genise, Stanislaw Jarecki, "Short Covert Authenticated Key Exchange", accepted at the 29th Annual International Conference on the Theory and Applications of Cryptology and Information Security (Asiacrypt), 2023. [[PDF]](https://eprint.iacr.org/2023/1418)
+68- Karim Eldefrawy, Nicholas Genise, Stanislaw Jarecki, "Short Covert Authenticated Key Exchange", in proceedings of the 29th Annual International Conference on the Theory and Applications of Cryptology and Information Security (Asiacrypt), 2023. [[PDF]](https://eprint.iacr.org/2023/1418)

 67- Sam Dittmer, Karim Eldefrawy, Stephane Graham-Lengrand, Steve Lu, Vitor Pereira, Rafail Ostrovsky "Boosting the Performance of High-Assurance Cryptography: Parallel Execution and Optimizing Memory Access in Formally-Verified Line-Point Zero-Knowledge", in proceedings of the 30th ACM Conference on Computer and Communications Security (CCS), 2023. [[PDF]](https://eprint.iacr.org/2023/1322)